flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-8/index.md

     _key: card-5-d1fd4130-2d2f-4db5-b4f0-9bfa08166c5a
   - order: 5
     body: >-
-      > ‘I sort of feel like Amazon is playing chess when everyone else is playing checkers…’
+      > "I sort of feel like Amazon is playing chess when everyone else is playing checkers…"

       Andrew Lipsman, eMarketer principal analyst, as Amazon unveils a dozen,